qoomon/docker-host/README.md

 Also be sure to configure your firewall of the host system to allow the `dockerhost` container to communicate with the host on your relevant port.
 [Example](https://github.com/qoomon/docker-host/issues/21#issuecomment-497831038)

-# Example
+# Examples
-This example will send messages from docker container to docker host with `netcat`
+These examples will send messages from docker container to docker host with `netcat`

-### Prerequisite
+## Prerequisite
 Start `netcat` server **TCP** on port `2323` to receive and display messages
 ```sh
 nc 127.0.0.1 2323 -lk